Prostate Cancer Testing

 Examples: Percent free PSA, 4Kscore, PHI, ConfirmMDx, ExoDx Prostate Test, MPS, MPS 2, IsoPSA

 Used for lower-risk prostate cancers.
 You get regular checks and only start treatment if your cancer starts to grow or change.
-This approach lets you avoid or delay treatment side effects while keeping a close eye on the cancer.
+This helps you avoid or delay treatment side effects while keeping a close eye on the cancer.

-Looks at the genetic material and/or proteins in tumor tissue from a biopsy or surgery.
-This gives more information about how fast the cancer is likely to grow and spread and may help guide treatment decisions.
+Looks at genetic material and/or proteins in tumor tissue from a biopsy or surgery.
+Gives more information about how fast your cancer is likely to grow and spread and may help guide treatment decisions.

-If you have radiation therapy, testing may help show if you should also receive hormone therapy (ADT).
-If you have surgery, testing prostate tissue may help show if you need additional treatment.
+If you have radiation therapy, genomic testing may help show if you should also receive hormone therapy (ADT).
+If you have surgery, genomic testing may help show if you need additional treatment.

 Examples: Decipher Prostate, ArteraAI Prostate Test

-Tests your blood or saliva for gene changes (such as BRCA) that run in families.
-This can give information about how your cancer might progress and help guide treatment decisions.
+Tests your blood or saliva for gene changes (such as BRCA2 & BRCA1) that run in families.
+This can give information about how your cancer might change and help guide treatment decisions.

-Checks to see if prostate cancer has spread from your prostate to other parts of your body — including your lymph nodes, bones, and organs.
+Checks to see if prostate cancer has spread from your prostate to your lymph nodes, bones, or organs.
 PSMA PET detects a protein called PSMA (Prostate-Specific Membrane Antigen) found on prostate cancer cells.
 It is more sensitive and precise than older imaging methods.
-If PSMA PET is unavailable, your doctor can order a CT scan (to check your lymph nodes and organs), together with a bone scan.
+If PSMA PET is unavailable, your doctor can order a CT scan (to check your lymph nodes and organs) and a bone scan.

-Looks for specific changes in the DNA and proteins of your tumor cells that can drive tumor growth.
-For some patients, it can help guide treatment decisions.
-This test uses tumor tissue from a prostate biopsy or surgery.
+Looks for changes in the DNA and proteins of your tumor cells that can drive tumor growth.
+For some patients, can help guide treatment decisions.
+Uses tumor tissue from a prostate biopsy or surgery.
 If tumor tissue is unavailable, a blood sample can be tested for circulating tumor DNA (ctDNA).

 This resource was produced with support from